 - is not listed on the stock exchange

-- was registered, started its activities or became liable to pay tax less than five years ago
+- was registered, started its activities or became liable to pay taxes less than five years ago

-- has not taken over another company's activities, acquired or formed through a merger.
-For exceptions, see Support bases and support levels for funding
+- has not taken over activities of another company, acquired or formed through a merger.
+For exceptions, see Funding grounds and levels for funding

-For the complete definition of an innovative start-up company, see Support bases and support levels for funding
+For a full definition of an innovative start-up company, see funding criteria and levels

-We grant funding in accordance with Article 22 of the European Commission's General Block Exemption Regulation (GBER).
+We grant funding in accordance with Article 22 of the EU Commission's General Block Exemption Regulation (GBER).

 De minimis support ( support of minor importance)